-Every state, plus the federal government, has a workers’ compensation law that requires employers to provide certain types of insurance benefits for their employees who were injured in the course of their employment.
+Every state, plus the federal government, has a workers’ compensation law that requires employers to provide certain types of insurance benefits for employees who were injured in the course of their employment.
 Workers’ compensation laws and procedures differ from state to state, but this article will discuss the general rules.

 In order to qualify for workers’ compensation benefits, you must be an “employee,” with two limited exceptions.
 Crewmembers on vessels and interstate railroad workers are ineligible for workers’ compensation benefits.
 If those types of employees get injured on the job, federal law requires them to sue their employers instead of receiving workers’ compensation benefits.
 For most other workers, their eligibility for workers’ compensation benefits is based on whether they are employees or independent contractors.